anas10/AASquaresLoading/README.md

 ### CocoaPods

-`pod 'AASquaresLoading'`
+1. Add to your podfile : `pod 'AASquaresLoading'`
+2. In your terminal : `pod install`

 ### Manual

-1. Add `AASquaresLoading.swift`to your project
+1. Add `AASquaresLoading.swift` to your project
 2. That's all you can use it!

 ## Usage